enthought/sandia-data-archive/docs/source/record_types.rst

 existing ``object`` record.

 ``object`` records are extracted as dictionaries, like structure records.
-Information about the MATLAB class corresponding to the object is lost.
+Information about the MATLAB class corresponding to the object is not extracted.

 Structures Records
 ------------------